Lil Yase Dead, Bay Area Rapper Reportedly Dies At Age 25

-Lil Yase has reportedly died, with some outlets claiming that the San Francisco Bay Area rapper has reportedly passed away at the age of 25.
+Lil Yase has reportedly died, according to a few media reports.
+He was 25.

-The artist, whose real name was Mark Antonyyo Alexander, reportedly passed away in the morning hours on Saturday.
+The San Francisco Bay Area rapper, whose real name was Mark Antonyyo Alexander, reportedly passed away in the morning hours on Saturday.
 While details of his passing were not yet available, many close to him have taken to social media to confirm his death and offer words of condolences to his family.

 Media Outlets, Friends Confirm Lil Yase’s Death